lamaro02/csc365-project-app/README.md

 As mentioned, had there been more time, future work would have involved connecting the Add Guild page to the app's backend, so a user could enter a new guild into the database from the website.
 The UI is contained in  `csc-365-project/src/AddGuild.jsx` and the Post endpoint to input the information into the database is contained in `backend/index.js`.
 The connection between the two stands as future work.

 To run this project on a local machine, be sure to install all `package.json` files.
 Note that there are `package.json` files in three locations in this repository: root, `backend`, and `csc-365-project`.
+Then, run `npm start` in both the `backend` and `csc-365-project` folders.